Props3D/mando-blaster/README.md

 Repository for the Star Wars Mandalorian blaster from Props3D.

-Licensed under theCreative Commons - Attribution - Non-Commercial - Share Alike license. https://creativecommons.org/licenses/by-nc-sa/4.0/
+Licensed under the Creative Commons - Attribution - Non-Commercial - Share Alike license. https://creativecommons.org/licenses/by-nc-sa/4.0/

 ***DO NOT SELL OR DISTRIBUTE MODELS OR CODE WITHOUT PERMISSION***

 Note that prerelease models have been tested and work, but do not come with instructions or guarantee that everything fits together properly.
-If you want have feedback please post on our discord(https://discord.gg/NSfZcCfJU6) on the #project-mandalorian-mando-blaster channel
+If you want have feedback please post on our Discord (https://discord.gg/NSfZcCfJU6) on the #project-mando-blaster channel

 ## Props 3D
 * Join the Props3D Discord: https://discord.gg/NSfZcCfJU6
 * Follow progress on instagram: https://www.instagram.com/props3dpro/ or https://www.instagram.com/craiggulliver/
 * Subscribe on Youtube: https://www.youtube.com/c/Props3D
 * Download released designs: https://www.thingiverse.com/props3dpro/designs

 ## Electonic Components